Alpha, Wisconsin: Geography

 The nearest major metropolitan area is Minneapolis/St. Paul, located approximately 70 miles to the south-southwest.
 Alpha is situated on Highway 70, 5 miles east of Grantsburg and 10 miles west of Siren.

 Alpha is surrounded by flat, fertile farmland.
 Buttermilk Creek passes through town, running alongside the highway until it joins the Wood River about one mile west of town.
 The stream is small enough to jump across, though it rarely runs dry, even in the height of summer.
 It drains a sizeable shallow wetland to the east of town, known as the Falun Meadows.

 Business and industry

 The largest employer in Alpha is the Burnett Dairy Co-op, which produces string cheese.
 Attached to the cheese factory is a retail outlet that sells dairy products, groceries, and souvenirs.
 The Co-op also includes a feed mill, with an attached hardware store.
 A small engine shop is located in the former general store.

-Alpha has a bed and breakfast, an elementary school operated by the Grantsburg School District, an Evangelical Covenant Church, and the Wood River Town Hall.
+Alpha has a bed and breakfast, an Evangelical Covenant Church, and the Wood River Town Hall.

+Alpha formerly had an elementary school operated by the Grantsburg School District, but was shut down in 2024.